-AC (Alternating Current) - Electrical current that varies with time (i.e., utility power).
+AC (Alternating Current) - Electrical current that varies with time (i.e., shorepower).
 The rate at which the voltage changes polarity is the frequency in Hertz (Hz).

-Ampacity - The ampacity of a wire is its current carrying capacity with reference to the cross-sectional area of the conductors, the temperature rating of the insulation and the ambient temperature.
+Ampacity - The ampacity of a wire is its current carrying capacity with reference to the crosssectional area of the conductors, the temperature rating of the insulation and the ambient temperature.